-Older adults that require the use of a walker for day to day motility can cause serious harm to themselves by forgetting to use their walker.
-The goal of this project is to design a walker that can notify the user when the user begins to walk away without it.
-In addition, the walker should provide useful feedback about the walker usage such as time, total steps taken and cadence.
+Older adults that require the use of a cane for day to day motility can cause serious harm to themselves by forgetting to use their cane.
+The goal of this project is to design a cane that can notify the user when the user begins to walk away without it.
+In addition, the cane should provide useful feedback about the canes usage such as time, total steps taken and cadence.
 The technology would ideally be transferable to use with a walker.